tcarland/unity-k8s/README.md

 issues with the build process from that repository.

-Wanting to build out a deployment for Unity on Kubernetes, this repo was created to track the manifests and current build process for Unity Catalog.
+Wanting to build out a deployment for Unity on Kubernetes, this repo was created to track the manifests and a workable container build process for Unity Catalog.